Lindsey Coffey

-Lindsey Marie Coffey (born January 8, 1992) is an American fashion model, activist and beauty queen who was crowned Miss Earth 2020.
-Coffey was previously crowned Miss Earth USA 2020, making her the first representative from the United States to win the Miss Earth title.
+Lindsey Marie Coffey (born January 8, 1992) is an American fashion model, and beauty pageant titleholder who was crowned Miss Earth 2020.
+This made her the first US entry to win the Miss Earth title.

 Early life and education

-Coffey hails from Centerville, Pennsylvania.
-Her great-grandmother was Italian and immigrated to the United States.
+Coffey is from Centerville, Washington County, Pennsylvania.
 She claims to be related to Queen Marie Antoinette, the last French queen before the commencement of the French Revolution.

 She was an honor student and ranked as one of Pennsylvania’s best collegiate high jumpers.
 She was enrolled in the pre-law program and graduated with a degree in political science and a minor in communication arts and professional writing, from Washington & Jefferson College.
 During her undergraduate studies, she focused on governmental structures, public policy, and political behavior.
 She broadened her studies to theatre, rhetoric, journalism, speech performance, as well as studied the art of citizenship in civic and professional society.
 Her education continued abroad in Italy, Turkey, Cyprus, Israel, and Greece.
-After completing her education, Coffey began working as a full-time professional model.
+After completing her education, Coffey began working as a full-time model.

 Career

-Coffey was scouted in a shopping mall in Rhode Island when she was 12 years old.
-She began her modeling career full-time in 2012 signing with a New York agency.

-She appeared in various editorials for Vogue, Cosmopolitan, and Grazia.
+Coffey has appeared in Vogue, Cosmopolitan, and Grazia.
 Coffey appeared on the cover of Her World Vietnam edition in November 2021 to celebrate the 13th anniversary of the magazine where she discussed how she promoted her environmental advocacy during the COVID-19 pandemic and encouraged fashion influencers to become advocates for the environment.
 This was followed by her appearance on the cover of Harper's Bazaar magazine Vietnam edition in the December 2021 issue where she discussed the four main contributors to the climate crisis including biodiversity loss, the water crisis, pollution, and global warming.
-Coffey graced the cover of Harper's Bazaar Vietnam three times from December 2021 to March 2022.